Long COVID

 Will my information be confidential?

-The psychologist will take notes during or after your appointment, these are separate from your medical records and are stored securely and confidentially.
+The psychologist will take notes during or after your appointment, these are stored securely and confidentially.
 It is routine procedure for the psychologist to provide a summary letter of any assessment or support provided to your medical team.
 This letter can be helpful in highlighting particular psychological needs which could be addressed in order to support you through the process.
 This letter will be stored with your medical notes, and you will be provided with a copy of this letter.
+If there is anything you want to remain confidential, this will be respected wherever possible, subject to the need to consider the safety of yourself and others.

 Referral Information